 Fasten vehicle-approved ISOFIX child restraint systems to the mounting brackets.
-Specific vehicle ISOFIX child restraint system positions are marked in the table by IL.

 Top-tether child restraint systems

 Fasten Top-tether child restraint systems to the fastening eyes of the second row of seats.
 The strap must run between the two guide rods of the head restraint.